-Vietnam opened up to foreign property investors in 2015 and has seen a massive growth since.
+Vietnam opened up to foreign property investors as late as 2015 and has experienced fast growth since.
 Buyers from Hong Kong, Mainland China, Singapore, and Korea in particular, see Vietnam as a lucrative market with high ROIs.

-The real estate market has emerged as a thriving and fast-growing real estate market in Southeast Asia.
-Suffering from a housing bust in 2009, the market recovered in 2013 and has seen a constant and fast growth.
+Vietnam’s property market has emerged as one of the fastest-growing in Southeast Asia.
+Suffering from a housing bust in 2009, the market recovered in 2013 and has seen constant and fast growth since.

 - Eased foreign ownership regulations since 2015